-- Diversification of funding we need to broaden our fundraising channels with an increased focus on high net worth individuals, corporate partnerships, digital and peer-to-peer fundraising. - Domestic fundraising investing in growing our team in India in order to better focus on attracting CSR funding from within the country, and increasing the profile of our India entity. - Stakeholder engagement identifying key stakeholders within global education and attracting high-profile ambassadors to support with influencing and fundraising activities. - Clear and simple messaging working to simplify our theory of change, clarifying the links between different aspects of our messaging and ensuring that team members have the necessary confidence to explain our work and position our fundraising asks.
+- Diversification of funding broadening our fundraising channels with an increased focus on high-net-worth individuals and corporate partnerships. - Domestic fundraising investing in growing the team in India in order to better focus on attracting CSR funding from within the country, and increasing the profile of our India entity. - Stakeholder engagement identifying key stakeholders within global education and attracting high-profile ambassadors to support with influencing and fundraising activities. - Clear and simple messaging working to simplify our theory of change, clarifying the links between different aspects of our messaging and ensuring that team members have the necessary confidence to explain our work and position our fundraising asks. - Initiating Advisory Services Offering technical advice and support to national organisations and governments in countries that we work in and beyond to amplify our approach and raise income through a fee-for-service model.